 How to Make Roasted Chicken Breasts with Morel Mushroom Pan Sauce

-Adjust the oven rack to center position and preheat oven to 450 degrees.
+Adjust the oven rack to the center position and preheat the oven to 450 degrees.

 While the chicken is roasting, add the chicken stock, wine, and cornstarch to a liquid measuring cup and whisk well.
 Set aside.